felleg/felleg.gitlab.io-backup/content/reads/read-72-dopamine-nation.md

 - how intense [my video game collecting](/selling-collection) used to be in the past
 - how much time I spent [creating content for FlashFlashRevolution](/my-ffr-journey)
 - how quickly [my reading hobby](/allreads) suddenly took over my life
-- my amount of time wasted on Newgrounds, YouTube, and the likes
+- the amount of time I wasted on Newgrounds, YouTube, and the likes
-- my amount of time listening to Spotify and [creating playlists](/spotify)
+- the amount of time I spent listening to Spotify and [creating playlists](/spotify)

 Thanks to my parents for teaching me about the importance to leave addictive substances alone, I have steered clear of alcohol, cigarettes